brampat/security/defense/code_quality/README.md

 ```
 v(G) = E - N + 2P
 ```
-Since we will only review complexity of methods, which always connect all code from start to end, P will always be 1 and we can simplify the formula to:
+Since we will only review complexity of methods, which always connect all code from start to end, P will always be 1 we can simplify the formula to:
 ```
 v(G) = E - N + 2
 ```